Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

 - Promoting increased surveillance of tree pests and diseases

 - Encouraging all reporting of tree health concerns via Tree Alert (TreeCheck in Northern Ireland)

 - Providing a UK-wide network of over 200 trained specialist volunteers

 - Sharing information and resources on key tree pests and diseases

 - Researching similar European tree health systems to share best practice

-Help us spot tree disease this summer!
+Help us spot tree disease!
 We want you to look out for three key pests and diseases which are threatening some of the UK’s most iconic tree species:

 - Chalara ash dieback – ash

 - Oriental chestnut gall wasp – sweet chestnut